Succulent Salmon En Croute Recipe

 Recipe Variations For Different Diets

-• Gluten Free: If you are like me, who sometimes opt for gluten free meals, then you can switch to gluten free puff pastry for this recipe.
-Also, I check for the other ingredients and choose the gluten free version.
+• Gluten Free: If you are like me and sometimes opt for gluten-free meals, you can switch to gluten-free puff pastry for this recipe.
+Also, I check for the other ingredients and choose the gluten-free version.

 Storing This Recipe

 • Refrigeration: If I want to refrigerate the Salmon En Croute, I usually let the salmon cool down.
-Store the salmon in an air tight container.
-You can even wrap it in foil and enjoy it even after 2 days.
+Store the salmon in an airtight container.
+You can even wrap it in foil and enjoy it for up to 2 days.

-• Freezing: I usually assemble the dish and then let it cool down.
-After this, I make sure wrap tightly in cling film and foil to freeze.
+• Freezing: I usually assemble the dish, then let it cool.
+After this, I make sure to wrap tightly in cling film and foil to freeze.
 This way, I store the dish for about 1 month.

 What To Serve With This Recipe